 ARISE® Continuing Care, Case Management, Monitoring

 Addiction is a chronic, relapsing disease, meaning that many people who get into addiction treatment will, once on their own in familiar or unhealthy environments, fall back into active addiction (use of alcohol or other drugs).
-Most mental health intervention programs focus only on getting the person of concern (PoC) into treatment, but ARISE®, as we have described in the earlier chapters, is much more comprehensive because it includes both during and post-treatment strategies and support for PoCs and their families.
+Most mental health intervention programs focus only on getting the person of concern (PoC) into treatment, but ARISE® Continuing Care is much more comprehensive because it includes both during and post-treatment strategies and support for PoCs and their families.

 Objectives of ARISE® Continuing Care